Origins of the Universe. A Philosophical Perspective —

 Time is a word.
 Time is ONLY a word used to express an abstract idea of motion in the passage of events that make up our lives.
 Time,

-world) is pure science fiction, even though it makes for some great science fiction.
-If a "4th dimension" were
+outside of any observable or acceptable concrete science, even though it makes for some great science fiction.
+If a "4th

 Ironically, even if Einstein's Special Theory of Relativity were true hypothetically, it could be argued that the seemingly